mforootan/mforootan.github.io/README.md

 ------
 ## :: [Improve College-Going and College-Readiness](https://github.com/mforootan/TN_DoE_College-Readiness)
 ###### Division of Research and Evaluation, TN Dept of Education
-This repository contains a Jupyter notebook file and data for an assessment project that aimed on identifying measures that can be used to evaluate highschool graduates' readiness for college studies.
+This repository contains a Jupyter Notebook file and data for an assessment project aimed at identifying measures that can be used to evaluate high school graduates' readiness for college studies.

-Using PCA, feasible criteria was selected, on which basis the model schools was picked.
+Using PCA, feasible criteria were selected, on which basis the model schools were picked.

 With regards to data quality, however, there were both missing data and duplicated records in the dataset.
-The strategy to handle the data was discussed and implememnted.
-Future topics for studies (breaking the data within sub regions) were proposed.
+The strategy to handle the data was discussed and implemented.
+Future topics for studies (breaking the data within sub-regions) were proposed.

 ------
 ## :: [Fatal and Serious Injury Crashes](https://www.tn.gov/safety/stats/dashboards/fatalseriousinjurycrashes.html)
 ###### Tennessee Integrated Traffic Analysis Network, TN Dept of Safety & Homeland Security
 This SQL / Tableau-powered dashboard contains near-to-live interactive information on fatal and serious injury crashes on Tennessee roadways for the current and previous years.
-This dashboard was presented in 2019 LifeSavers Conference ([Link](https://lifesaversconference.org/wp-content/uploads/2019/03/Forootan-ESP-06-a.pdf))
+This dashboard was presented at the 2019 LifeSavers Conference ([Link](https://lifesaversconference.org/wp-content/uploads/2019/03/Forootan-ESP-06-a.pdf))

 ------
 ## :: [Identify Reward Performance and Reward Progress Schools](https://github.com/mforootan/Reward_Performance_Schools)
 ###### Division of Strategy and Data, TN Dept of Education
-This repository contains R scripting files and data for an evaluation project that aimed on identifying schools with outstanding performance.
+This repository contains R scripting files and data for an evaluation project that aimed to identify schools with outstanding performance.

 ------
 ## :: Tennessee Traffic Fatality